Qovery/documentation/website/guides/advanced/costs-control.md

 ### Karpenter

-Here at Qovery we have worked to integrate Karpenter with our product.
-Karpenter is an orchestrator for Kubernetes.
-Only available on AWS.
-You can find more information on Karpenter and Qovery integration on [our blog](https://www.qovery.com/blog/installing-karpenter-lessons-learned-from-our-experience/).
+To optimize efficiency and reduce costs for your nodes on AWS EKS clusters, you can enable the Karpenter autoscaler.
+For a deeper dive into Karpenter and its integration with Qovery, check out [our blog](https://www.qovery.com/blog/installing-karpenter-lessons-learned-from-our-experience/).
+Detailed instructions on enabling Karpenter are available in [our documentation](https://hub.qovery.com/docs/using-qovery/configuration/clusters/#managing-your-clusters-with-qovery).

 ### Kubecost